 I know that you need a break from studies but social media is like a slow poison, you will not even realise that it is harming you.
 Okay!
 I don’t want to take away the fun from your life.
 So, let’s have a deal here, you will limit your time for social media to 30 minutes of the day and you will only use it after your daily targets are achieved.
 Should I lock the deal?

 Lastly, the important thing is to block your time.
 It is likely that you are either staying with your family or with your friends in a hostel, which might lead to some disturbances in between your study sessions.
 No matter how supportive your friends and family are, it just happens unannounced.
 Your grandma called and now your father wants you to get on the call with them but you are trying to understand rotational acceleration.
 How will you handle this situation?

 You can avoid this dilemma by blocking your time.
 Decide the hours of the day that are most suitable for you to study, and inform your family and friends that you will not be available during this time.
 Before you sit on the study table, let everyone around you know this explicitly.
 If they wish well for you, they will not even roam around your room.

-At the end, I just want you to know that nothing that I have mentioned above is impossible.
+In the end, I just want you to know that nothing that I have mentioned above is impossible.
 You are the master of your life.
 You can definitely get that rank you are thriving for.
 If you are preparing for NEET at home that does not mean your chances are low.
-A pandemic does not have the power to take your dreams away from you.
 You have got this and I am rooting for you.
-I am waiting for you to get good rank in the NEET exam.
+I am waiting for you to get a good rank in the NEET exam.
 Go for it.